Fuchsian differential equations of order 3,...,6 with three singular points and an accessory parameter: Introduction

 would be \blue{an equation} of order three with the Riemann scheme

 \blue{which we denote by $H_3$.} This has an expression as

-where $p_2,\ p_1$ and $p_0$ are plynomials in $x$ of degree $1$, $2$ and 1, respectively.
+where $p_2,\ p_1$ and $p_0$ are polynomials in $x$ at most of degree $1$, $2$ and 1, respectively.
 The number of coefficients is 7, and the number of free local exponents is 6, thus one coefficient is not determined by the local exponents.
 Actually, the constant term of $p_0$ is not determined, which is often called the {\it accessory parameter}.